 We have developed a vertical motion heave damping system, which consists of two fully-automatic sub-modes: Ride Control System (RCS) and Boarding Control System (BCS ™).
 Unique benefits offered by this system, combined with SES and air-cushion vessel design result in excellent seakeeping, passenger comfort, substantially reduced seasickness and improved safety.

-Early SES designs experienced problems with the “cobblestone” effect which produced high vertical accelerations in low sea states at high speed.
-The “cobblestone” phenomenon is a resonance effect due to the compressibility of air in the air cushion.
+Early Surface-Effect-Ship SES designs experienced problems with the “cobblestone” effect, which produced high vertical accelerations in low sea states at high speed.
+The “cobblestone” phenomenon is a resonance effect due to the compression of air in the air-cushion.
 Activation of RCS substantially reduces “cobblestone” effect, offering a much smoother transit for passengers, with documented reduction in seasickness.
 This in turn, results in more efficient operations of service technicians at offshore installations.

 Once a vessel approaches a wind turbine, another vessel or offshore installation, BCSTM is engaged.
 As a result, air cushion pressure is actively controlled to counteract wave forces.
 The air flow in and out of the air cushion is controlled by ventilation valves.
-When buoyancy of the hulls is increased, the air is ventilated from the cushion and thus the air pressure is reduced.
-When buoyancy of the hulls is decreased in a wave through air pressure is increased to compensate for lost buoyancy assuring a safe and simple ‘step-off’ to an offshore structure.
+When buoyancy of the hulls is increased, the air is ventilated from the cushion, reducing the air pressure.
+When buoyancy of the hulls is decreased in a wave through air pressure is increased to compensate for lost buoyancy, assuring a safe and simple ‘step-off’ to an offshore structure.

-The two modes are easily switched between on the operator interface touchscreen according to required operating mode, either Transit or Boarding.
+The two modes are easily switched to required operating mode, either Transit or Boarding.